camerond-bbd/Grad-Program-Project-G3/README.markdown

 while()
 ```

-There should spaces between all operators
+There should be spaces between all operators.

 **AVOID:**